jupitvq/UTrans-API/README.md

 This API service intended to fetch large amount of data from database that won't optimized well with normal approach.

+*You may disable API services on Utrans system manually so that the system will operate in legacy way (PHP Controller Method)*

 ## Deployment

 In order to get started, **.NET 8.0** and **Visual Studio 2022** with basic ASP.NET packages has to be installed to run this API system.